Partial Tidal Disruption of Main-Sequence Stars by Intermediate-Mass Black Holes: Discussion Conclusions

 There are several aspects of these processes that have not yet been taken into account in our work.
 Obviously, the parameter space for these interactions is considerably larger and one could, for example, consider stars of different masses and evolutionary stages.
+Throughout this work, we make the simple assumption that the debris stream circularizes and settles down to a disk very rapidly after returning back to the black hole.
+However, the gas must lose an amount of energy $\sim G M_{\rm BH}/R$ per unit mass at radius $R$ to circularize the falling matter \citep{Piran_2015}.
+In an IMBH TDE, it has been suggested that energy dissipation is in fact much slower, making the circularization of the debris stream very inefficient \citep{Shiokawa_2015,Chen_2018}.
+In that case, much of the stellar debris is held in an elliptical disk for a long time \citep[$\sim 10\,$years;][]{Ramirez_Ruiz_2009,Guillochon_2014,Chen_2018}, resulting in accretion timescales of hundreds of times longer than the orbital period of the most bound stellar debris \citep{Canizzo_1990,Dai_2015}.
+In this case, the peak luminosities estimated in Figure~\ref{fig:luminosity} may overestimate the true peak luminosities by up to a factor of roughly $10^2-10^3$, specifically for the most massive black holes which produce the most elliptical disks and therefore have the longest circularization timescales.
+Future work should therefore address the circularization for these events and have better estimates for the peak luminosities.
 Additionally, future works should attempt to include self-consistently radiation and accretion feedback processes on the hydrodynamics.
 With a large database of SPH results, one could then derive fitting formulae for the outcomes of all encounters between black holes and stars to include into $N$-body simulations of dense star clusters.
 Finally, our current models assume parabolic encounters, suitable for star clusters with low-velocity dispersions, such as GCs, but studying TDEs and collisions in more massive star clusters, such as nuclear star clusters, will require calculations for hyperbolic encounters.

-\acknowledgments FK acknowledges support from a CIERA Board of Visitors Graduate Fellowship.
-KK is supported by an NSF Astronomy and Astrophysics Postdoctoral Fellowship under award AST-2001751.
-GF acknowledges support from NASA Grant 80NSSC21K1722.
-This work was supported by NSF Grant AST-2108624 and NASA ATP Grant 80NSSC22K0722 at Northwestern University.
-We thank Byron Rich for helping to prepare workstations at Allegheny College, purchased with a grant from the George I.$\,$Alden Trust, to run several of the simulations of this paper.

 We include in the Appendix two tables containing detailed information for each simulation.
 In Table \ref{first_passage} and \ref{last_passage}, we list simulation outcomes after the first and last pericenter passage, respectively.
-In Table \ref{last_passage}, we also include information concerning disk properties.

 \startlongtable

 \startlongtable